badumbass/Qo-DL-Reborn/README.md

 # Setup
 ## Quickstart ##
-Input the following field values for the keys below into your config file:
+Input the values for the keys below into your config file:
 - email
 - password; md5 hashed
 - quality